 (b) WALL SIGN Wall Sign A STANDARDS (all measurements in accordance with Sec.
-20-3 above) O-I O-I-T O-D OCR DV-2 Count one.
-Limit of or sign on each s parking lot.
-Multi-tenant buone.
-Limit of or of a building co ouilding: Max. of nume sign per façade treet-facing façade tilding: Max. of nume sign per tenant ould have one wall ign on the rear ten E.g., a corner be and one wall significant on tenant su suite façade.
-E.g sign on each stre uilding could have an on the rear faça ite façades facing ., a tenant suite a eet-facing tenant s a street plus t the corner suite façade Sign Face Area Single tenant building up to 30,000 square feet: Max. of 10% of façade area of the façade the sign is placed onto or up to 120 square feet, whichever is less.
+20-3 above) O-I O-I-T O-D OCR DV-2 Count Single tenant building: Max. of number of building façades facing a street plus one.
+Limit of one sign per façade.
+E.g., a corner building could have one wall sign on each street-facing façade and one wall sign on the rear façade facing the parking lot.
+Multi-tenant building: Max. of number of tenant suite façades facing a street plus one.
+Limit of one sign per tenant suite façade.
+E.g., a tenant suite at the corner of a building could have one wall sign on each street-facing tenant suite façade and one wall sign on the rear tenant suite façade facing the parking lot.
+Sign Face Area Single tenant building up to 30,000 square feet: Max. of 10% of façade area of the façade the sign is placed onto or up to 120 square feet, whichever is less.
 Single tenant building greater than 30,000 square feet: Max. of 10% of façade area of the façade the sign is placed onto or up to 180 square feet, whichever is less.
 Multi-tenant building up to 30,000 square feet: Max. of 10% of façade area of the tenant suite façade area the sign is placed onto or up to 120 square feet, whichever is less.
 Multi-tenant building greater than 30,000 square feet: Max. of 10% of façade area of the tenant suite façade area the sign is placed onto or up to 180 square feet, whichever is less.
-Materials Mounted on a concealed fron raceway; painted on public view. directly on wall; s upports and wiring g components Illumination Types Indirect, shado Location on Building suites with exte t; 16 ft.
-Max. heigh erior main pedestri not be higher than rance. an entrances in v vhich case the low vest point of
+Materials Mounted on a raceway; painted directly on wall; supports and wiring components concealed from public view.
+Illumination Types Indirect, shado Location on Building 9 ft.
+Min. height; 16 ft.
+Max. height; except where there are upper floor tenant suites with exterior main pedestrian entrances in which case the lowest point of the sign shall not be higher than one foot above the highest point of the pedestrian entrance.